-The ROUTE2025 program has created new areas of focus in terms of HR strategy.
+The ROUTE2025 strategy has created new areas of focus in terms of HR strategy.
 Five strategic areas for action are listed under the heading "Top Employer/Top Employees".
 These areas of activity are helping Volkswagen Bank GmbH to position itself as "The Key to Mobility".
-With the support of the best employees, the objective is to continue to drive forward development around the other strategic cornerstones of customers, operational excellence, profitability and volume.
+The objective is to attract, develop and retain the best employees.
+With the support of these employees, the objective is to continue to drive forward development around the other strategic cornerstones of customers, operational excellence, profitability and volume.
 Through the use of specific activities to develop and retain personnel, coupled with performance-based profit sharing, the Bank aims to encourage top performance, with the objective of ensuring outstanding customer service provided by top employees and still further improving its excellent globally recognized reputation as a top employer.

-Responsibility for implementing the employee strategy at an international level lies with the branches and the international subsidiaries themselves, supported by the international HR unit at the head office.
+Responsibility for implementing the employee strategy at an international level lies with the branches and the international subsidiaries themselves, supported by the international HR unit at the head office in Braunschweig.
 The Human Resources Strategy Card remains the most important management tool for implementing the HR strategy.
 The objectives and definitions set out in the tool provide local companies with a uniform basis to be applied around the globe.
-The local entities hold regular meetings with the head office - at least once a year to report on their progress and share detailed information on this.
+The local entities hold regular meetings with the head office in Braunschweig - at least once a year - to report on their progress and share detailed information on this.
 Depending on the situation, support measures are agreed and/or highly positive examples are presented and discussed for the benefit of other branches in regional workshops and at the annual HR conference so that synergies can also be leveraged between the different branches and local companies.